-The 2017-2018 Youth Confirmation Experience began last Fall and will continue through this Spring.
-There are six youth who are participating in this “experience” and I know the entire congregation is supporting their journey as well.
-The youth include: Kaden Buatte, Logan Moore, Blake Morganthaler, Drew Newman, Luke Terry and Maddie Terry.
+The 2017-18 Youth Confirmation Experience began last Fall and continues through this Spring.
+There are six youth who are participating in this “experience” and I know the entire congregation is supporting their journey.
+The youth include: Kaden Buatte, Logan Moore, Blake Morganthaler, Drew Newman, Luke Terry, and Maddie Terry.
 This is a great group of young people and it is my pleasure to have the opportunity to work with them on a regular basis.
-We meet at 9:00 a.m. on the first Sunday of each month for study, prayer, fellowship, and various opportunities to deepen our faith.
+We meet at 9:00 am on the first Sunday of each month for study, prayer, fellowship, and various opportunities to deepen our faith.
+We tentatively are scheduling April 29th as “Confirmation Sunday” during which these young Christians will be confirmed as full members of the church.
 Please be in prayer for the spiritual journey these young people are presently undertaking.